jupyter/notebook/docs/source/notebook_7_features.md

 Notebook 7 allows for using the real time collaboration extension so you can share your notebook with other users and edit it in real time.

 The Real Time Collaboration feature is the same as in JupyterLab and is available as a JupyterLab extension.
-It is not enabled by default, but you can install with `pip` or `conda`:
+It is not enabled by default, but you can install with `pip`:

 ```bash
 pip install jupyter-collaboration
 ```

+or with `conda`:

 ```bash
 conda install -c conda-forge jupyter-collaboration